vialer/vialer-js/README.md

 [![Build status](https://travis-ci.com/VoIPGRID/vialer-js.svg?branch=develop)](https://travis-ci.com/VoIPGRID/vialer-js)

 # About Vialer-js
-Vialer-js is a free and open-source communication platform in development.
+Vialer-js is a free and open-source communication platform.
 It's purpose is to be an attractive unified communication tool to end-users, who value cross-platform user- and privacy-friendly features, like being able to accept and place calls over a phone network, setting up (p2p) video